trokhymovych/WikiCheck/README.md

 # WikiCheck API

-Repository with implementation of WikiCheck API.
+Repository with the implementation of WikiCheck API.
 The project is done in cooperation with Wikimedia Foundation and Ukrainian Catholic University.

 The link to API: https://nli.wmcloud.org

 #### The structure of the project:
-The project consists of **modules** directory with implementation of modules used for inference along with script for NLI models training.
+The project consists of **modules** directory with the implementation of modules used for inference along with the script for NLI models training.

 The **configs** directory includes configuration files for training and inference.

 The **notebooks** directory (not added yet) includes .ipynb notebooks with experiments done during the research.

-We use DVC with Google drive remote for efficient models version control.
+We use DVC with Google drive remote for efficient model version control.
-In case you want to get access to our fine tuned models, you can load them from from [here](https://drive.google.com/drive/folders/1ABnPliL2ouDX7vK9RpaUZLLawxPRRgyb?usp=sharing).
+If you want to get access to our fine-tuned models, you can load them from [here](https://drive.google.com/drive/folders/1ABnPliL2ouDX7vK9RpaUZLLawxPRRgyb?usp=sharing).
-Also you can train your own model by running ```modules/model_trainer.py``` script.
+Also, you can train your model by running the ```modules/model_trainer.py``` script.

 #### API setup and run